 Ride with me from the UK, across Europe, Russia, Kazakhstan and Kyrgyzstan to China.
-Ride into Tibet on the G219, through the Himalayas to Everest base camp, then on to Lhasa and along the glorious G318.
-One of the best roads on the planet.
-Then continue on to Asia.
-Approx 67 days.
-12000 miles.
-An accompanied ride in 3 sections.
-Departs Aug 2019
+Ride into Tibet on the G219, through the Himalayas to Everest base camp, then into Nepal and India to Mumbai.
+Approx 56 days.
+Departs June 2019

 First things first.
 Price.
-I can’t calculate an exact price until nearer the time but I currently estimate it to be close to £10k + your flight home.
-Price is for 67 days shared B&B + bike freight back.
-China is the expensive bit – 28 days will be about £5600 of the total.
-Reckon on between £3-4k spending money.
+I can’t calculate an exact price until nearer the time but I currently estimate it to be close to £6k + your flight home.
+Price is for approx 60 days shared B&B + bike freight back.
+Reckon on between £2-3k spending money.
 The trip is also post Brexit which could cause significant currency shifts.
 The prices will firm up as we approach the date but my estimates are hopefully in the right ballpark at least.
 So… if that doesn’t scare you… read on…

 This trip spends a considerable time at very high altitude.
 For a more comprehensive overview of this trip, please read the riders notes.

 All other expenses at riders own cost.
-These include visas (China≅ £260, Russia ≅ £100), ferry, travel insurance, road insurance (where available, e.g. Kazakhstan), Flight to UK ≅ £450.
+These include visas (China≅ £260, Russia ≅ £100, India £100, Nepal ≅ £25), ferry, travel insurance, road insurance (where available, e.g. Kazakhstan), Flight to UK ≅ £450.
 Non UK residents may need an additional visa for Kazakhstan.

 If you are interested and would like to find out more, then please contact me and I will be happy to tell you more about these fabulous areas of the world.